tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 ```
 here is an example
 {% highlight bash linenos %}
-UUID=01D4653A0E0898E0	/media/multimedia	ntfs	defaults	0	0
+UUID=01D4653A0E0898E0	/media/multimedia	ext4	defaults	0	0
 {% endhighlight %}
 For more info about editing fstab file and details of different parameters visit [this link](https://www.howtogeek.com/444814/how-to-write-an-fstab-file-on-linux/)

-If you are mounting ntfs drive, it might not give write permissions to that drive, to solve this issue we have to follow some additional steps.
+If you are mounting windows ntfs drive, it might not give write permissions to that drive, to solve this issue we have to follow some additional steps.

+- Disable fast startup in windows
+The option can be found inside
+> Control Panel > Power Options > Choose what the power button do > Turn off fast startup

 - Install ntfs-3g
 {% highlight bash linenos %}